gthomas513/alloytesting2/README.md

 If you are not generating any results, or see an error, it's most likely caused by a CORS issue.
 There is code included in this project to proxy around that will get around the CORS issue by deploying a temporary server.
 The server remains active for 24 hours only unfortunately, and access will need to be requested at the end of every 24 hours.

-- Open the project in your text editor
+- Open the project in your text editor.
-- Open `src/App.js`
+- Open `src/App.js`.
-- On line #43, you'll see this line of code: `let proxyLink = 'https://cors-anywhere.herokuapp.com/'
+- On line #43, you'll see this line of code: `let proxyLink = 'https://cors-anywhere.herokuapp.com/'.
+- This is the URL for the proxy server.
+However, you'll need to head to 'https://cors-anywhere.herokuapp.com/corsdemo/' instead.
-- Head to the link and press the button on the right hand side to gain temporary access to the dev server
+- Head to the above link on line #34 and press the button on the right hand side to gain temporary access to the dev server.
-- Stop your local server and restart it again: `npm start`
+- Stop your local server and restart it again: `npm start`.

 If you run into any other issues, you can email me directly at [gabe.thomas513@gmail.com](mailto:gabe.thomas513@gmail.com).